holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ### Deciding on a new team setup and dealing with the changes

-Because sometimes in this process old teams are removed and hence some topics, services, and half-finished <strong>stuff is abandoned</strong> we need a clear process to tackle this:
+Because sometimes in this process old teams are removed and hence some topics, services, and half-finished stuff is abandoned we need a clear process to tackle this:

-The way we usually do that is that we always try to <strong>launch little MVPs</strong> as fast as possible.
+The way we usually do that is that we always try to launch little MVPs as fast as possible.
 This is to avoid working on something that is never launched because your team no longer exists or switches what you're working on.
 It also means that sometimes those MVPs stay live for months&years - but since the V in MVP stands for <em>viable</em> that shouldn't be a big problem.

 For services & code that no longer have an owner, because the team that created&maintained it no longer exists, HolidayCheck has another process:
 In our Github Enterprise instance, we have one repository that contains a markdown file with abandoned services.
 And since the people that worked on those services & code are still in the company, management thinks they can also keep maintaining those old things.